 Another thing I don’t like about politics is how it divides people.
 I believe that we are all the same (almost all my friends went to the same college).
 So I think we should be able to find common ground when it comes to the major issues affecting our lives, whatever those may be.
 My best friend is actually a socially conservative libertarian and I have never once let that come between us because I have never asked her what that means and she always has weed.

 If you’ve been on social media lately, you know that it can seem like politics is impossible to avoid.
 But imagine for a second what would happen if we replaced all the angry rants about healthcare and immigration with pictures of kittens and puppies.
 I, for one, would definitely feel better.
 I already have healthcare and don’t know why anyone would want to change countries—it sounds like it would be really difficult!

 In conclusion, I know it’s fun sometimes to get all riled up and scream at the TV.
 But I’m pretty sure that, come November, whether we elect the guy from The Apprentice or the guy from Curb Your Enthusiasm, everything is going to be okay (at least for me).

-The Reductress.
-“I’m Not Political (Because I Assume I Will Retain All of My Privileges Forever) Downloaded from http://reductress.com/post/im-not-political-because-i-assume-i-will-retain-all-of-my-privileges-forever/
+Essay reposted from The Reductress – “I’m Not Political (Because I Assume I Will Retain All of My Privileges Forever)

 Do you ever find yourself saying things like “I’m Not Political?”

-If so, can you see how declaring yourself as such is itself a marker of privilege?
+If so, can you see how declaring yourself as such is a marker of privilege to some degree?